 Costs and wider socio-economic effects Benefits/risk reduction Overview of the potential compliance costs, relocation costs, turnover affected and loss of jobs Qualitative description of health gains and reduced number of workers at risk RMO4 Compliance costs are expected to be in line with RMO3a.
 Compliance costs potentially occur for manufacturers, importers/suppliers, petrochemical industries, non-wire coating industry (automotive, medical images, foodcontact material/bakeware), wire coaters and formulators, cleaners (optical industry), electronics and semiconductor industry, battery industry, membrane manufacturers, high performance polymer manufacturers, agricultural chemical industry (synthesis, formulation), pharmaceutical industry, laboratories and functional fluid users.
 Quantitative estimate: XXXX Relocation costs, losses in added value and losses in jobs might occur for these uses that decide not to apply for authorisation and that are unable to shift to alternatives.
 It is not known for how many users this will be the case, however, the quantity is assumed to be in between RMO1 and RMO3a.
 Reduction will be achieved of systemic health risks for all workers and of developmental risks in pregnant workers.
 Full or partial risk reduction in case of shift to alternatives is expected as reduction of risks of NMP might be undone by a risk increase of the alternatives of NMP.
 This is expected for: non-wire coaters (automotive industry, both industrial and professional).
-Quantitative estimate: XXXX Complete risk reduction for those users that receive authorisation based on the adequate control.
+Quantitative estimate: XXXX Complete risk reduction of NMP is expected in Europe in case industry stops activity (termination or relocation).
+Complete risk reduction for those users that receive authorisation based on the adequate control.
 Potentially some remaining risks for companies that receive authorisation based upon the SEA route.